spring1843/go-dsa/array/README.md

 ## Implementation

 In the Go programming language, arrays are considered values rather than pointers and represent the entirety of the array.
 Whenever an array is passed to a function, a copy is created, resulting in additional memory usage.
-However, to avoid this issue, it is possible to pass a pointer to the array instead.

-To define an array in Go, it is possible to specify the array size using a constant.
-By using constants in this manner, it is no longer necessary to use the make function to create the array.
+To avoid this it is possible to pass a pointer to an array, or use slices instead.
+The size of the array is constant and it must be known at compile time, and there is no need to use the built-in `make` function when defining arrays.

 ```Go
 package main